Authority Cited: Rymer

 BKG Bio-tweet: Learned critic; multivolume historic document pub. caused financial loss; SJ: R. criticism had ferocity of a tyrant

 Categories (list of works cited – preliminary) [BKG Note: about 13 Rymer cites in 1755 Dict. vol. 1, and about 8 Rymer cites in Dict. vol. 2.
-No additional Rymer cites were identified in the 1773 Dict.
+One Rymer cite was identified (2025) as added in the 1773 Dict., indicated in bold italic below.
 The edition of the Tragedies of the Last Age used by SJ is unkown; there was also a 1692 edition.
 The headwords below in brackets are cited only as Rymer.]